k0sproject/k0s/docs/airgap-install.md

 ## Prerequisites

-In order to create your own image bundle, you need
+In order to create your own image bundle, you need:

-- A working cluster with at least one controller, to be used to build the image bundle.
-For more information, refer to the [Quick Start Guide](install.md).
+- A working cluster with at least one controller that will be used to build the image bundle.
+See the [Quick Start Guide] for more information.
-- The containerd CLI management tool `ctr`, installed on the worker machine (refer to the ContainerD [getting-started](https://containerd.io/docs/getting-started/) guide).
+- The containerd CLI management tool `ctr`, installed on the worker node.
+See the [containerd Getting Started Guide] for more information.

+[Quick Start Guide]: install.md
+[containerd Getting Started Guide]: https://github.com/containerd/containerd/blob/v1.7.13/docs/getting-started.md

 ## 1. Create your own image bundle (optional)